Abstract

 F

-Italian registry of laparoscopic colorectal surgery.
-Abdominal wall recurrences after colorectal resection for cancer: results of the Italian registry of laparoscopic colorectal surgery
+, et al. Italian registry of laparoscopic colorectal surgery.
+Abdominal wall recurrences after colorectal resection for cancer: results of the Italian registry of laparoscopic colorectal surgery.

 Dis Colon Rectum